Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/DM Toolbox/Statblocks/Sphinx Statue.md

 <span class="sub2">:LiLayoutList: Construct </span>
 ___

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A large statue of a cat-like creature with feathered wings stands on a plinth; about the size of a lion cub wide eyes and arcane patterns in its fur.
 Five clear gems gleam in its forehead.
 >^IntroText

 ### Description